Aryankpoor/Aryankpoor/README.md

  # Music
    ![Music](https://user-images.githubusercontent.com/64773763/91469511-1c4ec080-e8b1-11ea-8d27-c5f233c3d15a.png)
    ## Music is my third love.
-(Sorry 1st is my family and secondd is coding not music). it is a must for me when I am programming alone.
+(Sorry 1st is my family and second is coding not music). it is a must for me when I am programming alone.

  # NextJS
    ![nextJS](https://user-images.githubusercontent.com/64773763/91469525-1fe24780-e8b1-11ea-9718-bf1620fe74a4.png)